Meet the Music Makers of Western Springs Faculty

 Katie holds a M.M. and GPD in Violin Performance from the Hartt School in Hartford, CT.
 Before completing her graduate studies at Hartt, Katie received a B.S. in Music Education from Duquesne University in Pittsburgh, PA.
 She is a strong advocate for the development and strengthening of music programs in schools across the US, and has been teaching in private, small group, and classroom settings for over 15 years.

-Teaches private lessons on Saturdays
+Teaches private lessons on Tuesdays, Wednesdays, & Thursdays

 Juliet%2BDawson.jpg